leah6519/BayArea/README.md

 ## Part 2: Working with the data

-- Filtering by year
+- Filtering
-- Computing statistical values (mean, proportions)
+- Computing mean and proportions

 ## Part 3: EDA